pulsevan/Linear-Regression-NFL-Wins-2024/README.md

 * **Total First Downs (Tot1stD)**
 * **Turnovers (TO.)**

-These two predictors both have p-values near 0 and the full model had a p-value also near 0.
+These two predictors both have p-values near 0 and the full model has a p-value also near 0.
 With an adjusted R² of 0.711, this model accounts of 71.1% of variability in NFL team wins in 2024.

 Potential future work includes adding in multiple seasons as well as adding in defensive statistics.